Glossary

 - Pay Transparency

-Practices or policies aimed at openly sharing salary information within organizations, promoting accountability and fairness.
+Practices or policies aimed at openly sharing salary information within organizations and promoting accountability.
 This may include disclosing salary bands, providing salary ranges in job postings, or internally publishing pay scales.

 - RR-Squared